Karna2701/Karna2701/README.md

 - Improved real-world text recognition accuracy on noisy handwritten datasets.
 - Published at **IC-CCDS**.

+### Health Record Portal for Patients Predicting Diseases and Recommending Precautions
+- Built an end-to-end health record portal enabling patients to book appointments, conduct secure video consultations with doctors, and manage medical records via a unified React dashboard.
+- Integrated ML models (91% accuracy) for disease prediction, BMI calculation, and personalized precaution/medicine recommendations, alongside OCR-based extraction of key health indicators from blood reports.
+- Developed an intelligent patient chatbot to answer medical queries and streamlined workflows into a single dashboard, tested by 48 users for usability and reliability.

 ---

 ## 🔬 Research & Publications